1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 !!! warning info inline

-    *Make sure you don't overtighten the screws as it could harm both the thermistor and the heater cartridge!* <br> Note the dent from the screw and the deformed thermistor due to an overtightened screw from the manufacturer at my **Neo**.
+    If you need to replace the thermistor and/or the cartridge heater, *make sure you don't overtighten the screws as it could harm both the thermistor and the heater cartridge!* <br> Note the dent from the screw and the deformed thermistor due to an overtightened screw from the manufacturer at my **Neo**.

 ![Deformed thermistor due to an overtightened screw](../assets/images/head_therm-cart-broken_web.jpg)|